gustaveroussy/EaCoN/README.md

 - Small code changes to adapt to "non-completely covered" genomes (ie, few chromosomes for toy datasets, by example).
 - Harmonized the penalty parameter for all segmenters (now just "penalty" rather than "ASCAT.pen", "SEQUENZA.pen" or "FACETS.pen")
 - Officially dropping support for sequenza with SNP6 arrays as it leads to a huge RAM consumption by copynumber::aspcf, due to the few probes covering both L2R and BAF.
+- Included chromosomes objects in package for hs, mm and rn, to avaoid dependency to another non-public sourceable package.

 ### **2018-10-02 : v0.3.3-1 _(LittleWomanNoCry)_ is out !**